In which testing approach is expected results derived from the design?

 Prepare for the ISTQB Certified Tester Foundation Level Exam.
 Use flashcards and multiple choice questions with hints and explanations to ensure success.
 Get ready for your certification!

-Model-based testing is a testing approach where expected results are derived from a model that describes the functional behavior of the system under test.
-This model can represent various aspects of the system, such as its requirements, architecture, or any other specification that defines how the software should behave.
-By using this model, testers can generate test cases, including expected results, based on the underlying design and functionality of the software.
+Model-based testing is a testing approach where expected results are derived from a model that represents the desired behavior of the system under test.
+This model can be a formal representation, such as state machines, finite state diagrams, or other types of diagrams that capture the specifications and requirements.
+By using this model, testers can generate test cases that reflect how the system should behave in various situations, ensuring that the expected outcomes are aligned with the model's design.

 Subscribe